Home » GI Bill » Oklahoma City, OK BAH Rates, Housing, Education, & Cost of Living

 Oklahoma City Housing

-The cost and availability of housing are key factors in deciding on the best place to live.
+The cost and availability of housing are key factors in deciding where to live.
 As of November 2023, the average rent in Oklahoma City is $980, according to Rentcafe.
-People enjoy living in Oklahoma City for its affordability, access to employment, and access to entertainment and outdoor activities.
+People enjoy living in Oklahoma City for its affordability, employment opportunities, and access to entertainment and outdoor activities.

 The most affordable and safe neighborhoods in Oklahoma City include: